nuodb/node-nuodb/README.md

 **id:** optional argument to give the pool an id.
 As default the pool will be provided the “new Date().getTime()” at the time of its creation as its id.

-arguments should be provided to the pool as an object as such:
+Arguments should be provided to the pool as an object.
+Please refer to the Usage section for an example.

 ### Usage